 Next day we planned to catch back up with our fellow cotton heads at Mission Creek Campground.
 Anywhere there are picnic tables, we congregate like bees.
 It wasn’t very many miles, but darned if they weren’t all uphill.
 What the heck is it with the PCTA??
 Couldn’t a little more of this have been just a smidge flatter??

 We went through a burned section which was sad and beautiful and heart wrenching, all at the same time.
 I felt a little awestruck, almost like being in a spiritual place, like a cathedral.

 We got into camp in the afternoon and saw Easy Rider and Retro.
 We were glad to see the German couple, Gearhardt and Latvia (I may have her name wrong?).
 Our combined age between the six of us is probably around 365 🤣🤣🤣 so we were definitely among our peers!
 I’ve had this vision of getting to camp early one day and then just laying in the sun.
 Well that was not this day.
 It was hailing and raining and we all ran off to our own tents.

 The next day was the long one.
 It was long for three reasons: no water for a lot of miles, the need to still get to town for resupply and the desire to successfully go the distance.
 Oh my word though.
 That last mile and a half, my dogs were barking!
 Whoey!
 Expletive.
 Expletive.
 Thankfully there were some smooth parts too!

 And then, the last half mile…another stream we kept having to cross.
 I stayed dry.
 Right up until I didn’t.
 Retro too.
 He said he actually fell in it!
 Steve made it look easy though!

-We hiked out with coats and windbreakers on, for about a mile.
-Then a mostly easy ten into town.
+We hiked out this morning wearing our coats and windbreakers for about a mile.
+Then a mostly easy ten miles into town.